FoundUPS

 Exit Fees

-When stakeholders exit a FoundUP, 11% (earned Fi) or 5% (staked Fi) is retained as BTC.
-Leaving the venture strengthens it for those who stay.
+When stakeholders exit, 11% (earned Fi) or 5% (staked Fi) is retained as BTC.
+Leaving strengthens it for those who stay.

-Every Fi/UP$ trade on the bonding curve incurs a small fee, converted to BTC.
-Market activity directly strengthens the reserve.
+Every Fi/UPS trade incurs a 2% fee, converted to BTC.
+Agent market activity directly strengthens the reserve.

-UP$ Value = f(FoundUP BTC Reserve ÷ Circulating UP$ Supply)
+UPS Value = f(FoundUP BTC Reserve ÷ Circulating UPS Supply)

-More BTC locked = stronger UP$.
+More BTC locked = stronger UPS.
 More circulation = healthier venture.

-Once UP$ is issued against the BTC reserve, it exists in one of three states:
+Once UPS is issued against the BTC reserve, it exists in one of three states:

 💧